jaspervdj/jaspervdj/recommendations.markdown

 - This Bliss by Pantha du Prince (Minimal)
 - Together/apart by Grieves (Hiphop)
 - Violent Femmes by Violent Femmes (Folk rock)
+- Who Will Cut Our Hair When We're Gone? by The Unicorns (Garage rock)

 ## Movies